Billy Reid (fashion designer): Clientele

 Actor Daniel Craig purchased the Bond peacoat at the Billy Reid Nashville store while shopping with a member of Kings of Leon, and a few years later requested it for wardrobing in the 2012 Bond film Skyfall; this exposed the brand to a wider audience and resulted in e-commerce purchases of the coat in 25 countries.
 The coat was named after Bond Street, the location of the brand's flagship store in New York City.
 In Spectre, actor Ben Whishaw as Q wore the Billy Reid Astor Coat.
-Mike Faist, John T. Edge, Ethan Hawke, and Idris Elba are also fans of the brand.
+Mike Faist, John T. Edge, Ethan Hawke, Idris Elba, and filmmaker Jordan Walker-Pearlman are also fans of the brand.
 Ryan Gosling wore a Billy Reid topcoat in London while promoting Blade Runner 2049.

 Shindig

-Reid hosts "a multicultural weekend of fashion, art, food, music & friends" called Shindig, which started as an informal gathering of close friends in 2009, and was held for its 8th Alabama summer edition in late summer 2016.
+Reid has hosted "a multicultural weekend of fashion, art, food, music & friends" called Shindig, which started as an informal gathering of close friends in 2009, and was held for its 8th Alabama summer edition in late summer 2016.
 That year, attendees included musician Jack White, musician Alison Mosshart of The Kills, model Matthew Mosshart, the band Dawes, Tony Award winning actor Alex Sharp, musician John Paul White and The Watson Twins, jewelry designer Pamela Love, Chef John Currence, Master Brewer Roy Milner of Blackberry Farm Brewery, former Bloomingdales men's fashion director Josh Peskowitz, and designer Natalie Chanin of Alabama Chanin.

 Shindig No. 9 was held in Muscle Shoals, Alabama, on the weekend of August 25–27, 2017.
 Guests at Shindig No. 9 included Jason Isbell and The 400 Unit, Preservation Hall Jazz Band, Jack White, Ron Gallo, Russ Pollard, Cedric Burnside, Carl Broemel of My Morning Jacket, Del McCoury Band, John Currence, and John T. Edge.

 At Shindig No. 9, Tesla Motors provided vehicles for Shindig guests to test drive, following Reid's collaboration with Tesla to install an electric car charging station on the campus of University of North Alabama in Florence.
 Former Per Se head sommelier Andre Mack was the wine sponsor for Shindig No. 9, showing his Willamette Valley AVA pinot gris and pinot noir varietals.

 Billy Reid Shindig 10 was held in Florence, Alabama on August 24–26, 2018.
 Kacey Musgraves, Dan Auerbach, and St. Paul and The Broken Bones performed at Shindig 10.
 Billy Reid Shindig 11 will be held in Florence, Alabama on August 23–25, 2019 with musical acts including The Raconteurs, Margo Price, The Blind Boys of Alabama, Drivin N Cryin, The Watson Twins, Cautious Clay, Motel Radio, and Dirty Dozen Brass Band, and a fashion show for the brand's Spring 2020 collection.